active platform TAO

 • Subnet owners earn 18% of their subnet’s emissions for defining the incentive mechanism

 The critical economic dynamic is competition within subnets.
 Miners with better hardware, better models and better optimisation earn disproportionately more.
-Academic analysis (arXiv, 2025) found that stake weight is the primary driver of rewards (0.50-0.80 correlation), not AI output quality (0.10-0.30 correlation).
+Academic analysis published on arXiv in 2025 (paper ID not publicly confirmed; attribution via OTF community discussion) found that stake weight is the primary driver of rewards (0.50-0.80 correlation), not AI output quality (0.10-0.30 correlation).
 The protocol rewards capital concentration more than quality contributions.

 Registration on popular subnets requires burning TAO.
 This creates a cost barrier that prevents spam but also means you need capital to participate as a miner or validator.
-TAO spent on registration is recycled back to the unissued emission pool — it is not a permanent burn.
+TAO spent on registration is recycled back to the unissued emission pool; it isn’t a permanent burnBurnPermanently removing tokens from circulation by sending them to an address that no one controls.
+Burns reduce total supply, which (all else equal) makes each remaining token worth more of the network's value.Like a company buying back its own shares and shredding them.
+The company's total value stays the same, but each remaining share now represents a slightly bigger slice of that value.Read more →.

 How to participate